 where $I_{i}^{\text{in}} =\sum\nolimits_{k' \in \mathcal{K} \backslash \{k\}}\mathbf{A}^{\mathcal{I}}_{k', i} \left| \mathbf{h}^H_{k',i} \mathbf{P}_{k'} \right|^2$ is the inter-system interference that GT $i$ experiences.

-After moving the common part, each GT proceeds to decode its private streams via successive interference cancellation (SIC) \cite{joudeh2016robust, clerckx2016rate}.
-The corresponding SINR at GT $i$ when decoding its private stream $s^p_k$ is given by
+After removing the common part, each GT proceeds to decode its private streams via successive interference cancellation (SIC) \cite{joudeh2016robust}.
+The corresponding SINR at GT $i$ when decoding its private stream $s^p_{k,i}$ is given by

 Similarly, the SINR at Eve $e$ when attempting to decode the common stream $s^c_k$ from UAV $k$ is given by

 where $I^{\text{in}}_{e,i}=\sum\nolimits_{k' \in \mathcal{K} \backslash \{k\}}\mathbf{A}_{k',e}^{\mathcal{E}} \left|\mathbf{h}^H_{k',e}\mathbf{P}_{k'}\right|^2$ represents the inter-system interference caused by other UAVs to Eve $e$.
 To reduce the likelihood of private streams being decoded by Eve, the rate of the common stream from UAV to GT is designed to be higher than the achievable rate for Eve.
 Then, the SINR of Eve $e$ when attempting to decode the private stream $\mathbf{s}^p_{k,i}$ of GT $i$ from UAV $k$ is given by